MARTIMM/SessionManager/doc/dispatcher.md

       theme.yaml                        Theme description
       dispatch.yaml                     The config to use with dispatch info Sheets.d/
-      dispatch.yaml                     The questionaire to describe an action
+      dispatch.yaml                     The questionnaire to describe an action
   ```
   * The configuration files are all in a YAML formatted file.